John Gray

 Background

-John Gray is a professor of operations and business analytics.
+John Gray is a Dean’s Distinguished Professor of operations and business analytics.
 He joined Fisher after receiving his PhD from the Kenan-Flagler Business School at the University of North Carolina-Chapel Hill.
 Prior to pursuing his PhD, he worked for eight years in operations management at Procter & Gamble, receiving an MBA from Wake Forest University’s evening program during that time.
 He holds two undergraduate degrees from Dartmouth College and its Thayer School of Engineering.

 Dr. Gray teaches/has taught an elective he created called Strategic Global Sourcing (at the Ph.D., Executive, MBA, and undergraduate levels) and Data Analysis (at the Ph.D., Executive, and MBA levels); he has won a college teaching award for each class.
 A student project from his elective led to a co-authored case (Scotts Miracle-Gro: The Spreader Sourcing Decision) that has been widely adopted, earning the title of an “Ivey Classic”.

 Dr. Gray’s research has been published in top multi-disciplinary management journals, including Decision Sciences, Management Science and Organization Science; and top operations and supply chain journals, including the Journal of Operations Management, the Journal of Supply Chain Management, and Production and Operations Management.
 His research has received several awards, the Jack Meredith Best Paper award from the Journal of Operations Management and the Emerald Citations of Excellence award which recognizes the most impactful articles across a wide range of journals.
-Two of his papers were awarded the OM Division's Chan Hahn best paper award at the Academy of Management conference.
-Within Fisher, he was named to the inaugural class of Dean’s Faculty Fellows, a distinction he held from 2014-2017.
-He has also received substantial external funding, including being co-PI of a $1.7 million two-year contract with the FDA awarded from October 2019-September 2021.
-He has also served as a Department Editor at the Journal of Operations Management and a Senior Editor at the Production and Operations Management journal.
+IN 2023, he was given the distinguished scholar award from the OSCM Division of the Academy of Management.

 Awards